An Interview with Leighton

 I’m deeply motivated to strengthen trust between the community and our school board.
 I’ve heard a consistent message: people want more transparency and more opportunities to be heard.
 I’m a connector by nature.
 If elected, I’ll host monthly listening sessions and stay rooted in community conversations as we shape the future of our schools, together.

 We need to ask: Why are families leaving/choosing other districts?
 What do they need to stay?
 The answers should shape how we respond.
 That means listening closely to students and educators, and taking meaningful action—both within our existing structures and through creative new options.
-That might mean expanding CTE programs or offering flexible, part-time options for homeschoolers.
+That might mean expanding CTE programs or offering flexible, part-time options for current homeschooling families.
 We should be looking at models that work in other districts, and exploring how to make them work for us too.

 North Kitsap has incredible strengths: excellent educators, stable finances, and an invested community.
 We are small enough to be nimble and bold enough to lead with innovation.
 I want to help build a future where families are proud to choose North Kitsap—and excited to stay.